paweljakubas/j-random-matrices/chapters/algebra.md

 43
 ```
 The last result is equivalent to saying that 57 out of 100 sample cases failed to validate this property.
 This is due  to floating-point addition that is not associative or distributive.
-When testing the properties we would like to have a way to (1) detect the failing cases, (2) avoid the floating point deficiencies.
+When testing the properties we would like to have a way to (1) detect and inspect the failing cases, (2) control the limitations of floating point arithmetics.

 Let's see how to detect the failing cases for inspection - adapted basing on [http://jsoftware.com/pipermail/programming/2022-January/059566.html].
 ```